-- Tazwood Center for Wellness will meet with students in a private location on campus.
-They will be available to hold sessions on the following days/times: Mondays 4:00pm 7;00pm Thursdays 12:00-2:00pm - Call Tazwood Center for Wellness at (309) 347-5522 to set up an appointment. - Identify yourself as a Eureka College student. - Upon the first appointment, the counselor will do an assessment to see how many additional appointments will be needed.
-Additional appointments will be provided for free under the plan up to 6 sessions, at which point additional sessions will be discussed as the needs arises.
+- Trillium Place counselors will meet with students in a private location on campus.
+They will be available to hold sessions on the following days/times: Mondays 10:00am - 2;00pm, Tuesdays 1:00-5:00pm (times are subject to change based on availability of counselors and student demand). - Call Tazwood Center for Wellness at (309) 347- 5522 to set up an appointment. - Identify yourself as a Eureka College student. - Upon the first appointment, the counselor will do an assessment to see how many additional appointments will be needed.
+Additional appointments will be provided for free under the plan up to 6 sessions, at which point additional sessions will be discussed as the needs arise